CodyDBrown/Physics-1-Module/README.md

 # Physics-1-Module
-A Module to solve physics 1 level problems
+The Goal of this is to write a module in Python that can solve first semester physics problems.